tkiat/my-writings-public/blog/rational-worldview/general/better-society-need-drm.md

 # Not All DRMs are Bad for Users' Freedom.
-We (Currently) Need Them for a Better Society.
+We Need Them for a Better Society.

 DRM stands for Digital Rights Management.
 It is a technology that puts some restrictions on the usage of digital content.
-A DRMed book bought from Amazon prevents a user from reading a book without an Amazon client.
+A DRMed ebook bought from Amazon prevents a user from reading an ebook without an Amazon client.
 A DRMed game bought from Ubisoft must be started using its client.
 These DRM adders intend to prevent illegal distributed copies.
 By contrast, DRM-free media allow you to put it into any device you like given that it supports the media format.

 The distributor/publishers all have the right to add DRM to their products, made with their blood, sweat, and tear!
 However, not every DRM makes sense.
-There are websites like [Defective by Design](https://www.defectivebydesign.org/) that oppose all DRMs but I disagree with them since I find some benefits of DRMs to users.
+There are websites like [Defective by Design](https://www.defectivebydesign.org/) that seem to oppose all DRMs but I disagree with them a bit since I find some benefits of DRMs to users.
 This article elaborates that.

 ## How DRMs Undermine Users' Freedom